 Municipal school districts may apply for school debt reimbursement for construction or major maintenance projects by October 15 of the year preceding the fiscal year in which reimbursement would occur when the program has statutory authority to accept new participants.
 The program's authority may be restricted or terminated at the Legislature's discretion, and in 2015 the Legislature placed a moratorium on the program for any bonds approved by voters after January 1, 2015 for a period of five years.
-Then in 2016, Governor Walker vetoed approximately 21% of program funding and in 2020 Governor Dunleavy vetoed approximately 50% of program funding, highlighting the budget flexibility the State has for funding this program.
+This moratorium was subsequently extended in 2020.
+In fiscal year 2016, Governor Walker vetoed approximately 21% of program funding, in 2020 Governor Dunleavy vetoed approximately 50% of program funding, in 2021 Governor Dunleavy vetoed 100% of program funding and in his proposed fiscal year 2022 budget has provided 50% funding, highlighting the budget flexibility the State has for funding this program.
 The Department of Education & Early Development ("DEED") staff reviews requests to determine the level of reimbursement for each project.
 Prior to the moratorium there were tiered levels of reimbursement available.
 Projects qualified for up to 70 percent debt service reimbursement when the project met all of the Department's eligibility guidelines.
 When a project exceeds the scale and scope of the Department's eligibility guidelines, they were reimbursed at a lower percentage based on the educational value as determined by the DEED.